Updated April 7, 2020

-Passport changes are coming, and if you plan on traveling in the future you need to know what passport changes are in store.
-While it is normally easy to acquire or renew a passport if and when you plan a trip, the State Department says there’s about to be a massive backlog of passport applications.
+Passport changes have come in last year, and if you plan on traveling in the future you need to be well-versed in these changes.
+While it is normally easy to acquire or renew a passport, the State Department says there’s about to be a massive backlog of passport applications.
 Plus, passports themselves are going to change.
 Here’s what you should know about both the expected passport application delays and the passport changes coming in the years ahead.

 Renew your passport now